u0052041/How-to-build-an-elastic-structure/README.md

     <img src="images/create_distribution_part2.jpg" width="70%" height="70%">
 </p>

-5. Choose **Create Distribution** to deploy cloudfront distribution.
+5. Choose **Create Distribution** to deploy CloudFront distribution.

 It will take 20 ~ 40 minutes, do the following steps beside waiting.

 ### Create Auto Scaling Group
-Create a Launch Configuration and Auto-Scaling Group to manage the EC2 which create automatically.We can separate this step into two part:
+Create a Launch Configuration and Auto-Scaling Group to manage the EC2 which create automatically.
+We can separate this step into two part:

 #### Create Launch Configuration